adrienb39/gestimag/htdocs/includes/mike42/escpos-php/doc/FAQ.md

 ### Option 2: Use client software to print

-If you aren't able to set up some network infrastructure to implement the above, then you cannot use a server-side print driver.
+If you aren't able to set up some network infrastructure to implement the above, then you cannot use a server-side echo driver.

 Here are some browser-based printing tools which you may like to consider instead.